centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 Note: Feel free to add yourself as Watcher to that github repository by clicking on the `Watch` button at the top of the page and then choose `Releases Only`.
 We are aware of that installation and upgrade effort of our module is something we need to minimize.
 We have projects in queue to achieve that and to cover a lot more.
-If you already used the RRPproxy Registrar Module, read [here](#rrpproxy-module-migration) on how to migrate to the RRPproxy/Key-Systems Registrar Module.
+If you already used the CentralNic Resellers Registrar Module, read [here](#rrpproxy-module-migration) on how to migrate to the CentralNic Resellers/Key-Systems Registrar Module.

 ## Module Configuration

 Now, navigate in your WHMCS instance to `Setup > Products/Services > Domain Registrars`.
-Find the `RRPproxy/Key-Systems` Module in the list and activate it.
+Find the `CentralNic Resellers/Key-Systems` Module in the list and activate it.
 If you're not able to find that Module in the list, something went wrong with the Module Installation - please check this part again please.

 ![configuration]({{ 'assets/images/whmcs/rrpproxy-registrar/config.png' | relative_url }})